How to Write Professional Email Signatures (With 20+ Examples)

 Using an email disclaimer usually means:

-Sections of each email disclaimer may require a level of personalization such as the actual sender’s name in order to fully comply with certain rules.
+- Sections of each email disclaimer may require a level of personalization, such as the actual sender’s name, to fully comply with specific rules.

-Place the disclaimer apart from the rest of the signature, pretty much after the logo and display banner.
+- Place the disclaimer apart from the rest of the signature after the logo and display banner.

-Make sure the disclaimer font is small.
-No one wants their email completely taken over with a massive block of text.
+- Make sure the disclaimer font is small.
+No one wants their email taken over with a massive text block.

 How do you use a survey in an email signature?

-These buttons can then be used to direct customers to different landing pages allowing them to add further comments should they wish.
+With just the click of a button, customers can offer essential feedback.
+These buttons can direct customers to different landing pages to add further comments.

-As with all other corporate email signature elements, make sure these survey buttons aren’t too large and distract when you make an email signature.
-You want them to be unobtrusive, yet noticeable enough that people will want to click on them.
+As with all other corporate email signature elements, ensure these survey buttons aren’t too large and distracting.
+They should be discreet yet noticeable enough that people want to click on them.

-Finally, use company email signatures to promote your social media profiles and your latest content to the people with the highest chance of connecting with it – the people who read your corporate emails.
+Finally, use company email signatures to promote your social media profiles and your latest content to those with the highest chance of connecting with it – those who read your corporate emails.

 How do professional email signatures and social media profiles work together?

-Social media often provides the most up-to-date information from your company.
-Linking your profiles to your email signatures means you’re keeping your most important clients in the know easily.
+Social media is a powerful tool and often provides the most up-to-date information from your company.
+Linking your profiles to your email signatures means you’re easily keeping your most important clients in the know.

-Offering recipients another way to communicate with your company.
-People are more likely to engage with your brand on social media if they already have an existing relationship with you.
-Links in your professional email signature can then be used as a subtle lead nurturing avenue; one that can work better than targeting them with ads and email communications.
+Offer recipients another way to communicate with your company.
+People are more likely to engage with your brand on social media if they already have a relationship with you.
+Links in your professional email signature can therefore be used as a subtle lead-nurturing avenue – one that can work better than targeting them with ads and email communications.

-However, you need to make sure that the social content you link to is relevant and up to date.
+However, you must ensure that the social content you link to is relevant and up-to-date.
 Don’t add links to accounts you don’t use anymore.
-Recipients only want to read relevant and up-to-date content, so adding links to inactive social media profiles is just wasting their time.
+Recipients only want to read relevant and up-to-date content, so adding links to inactive social media profiles wastes their time.

 Now that you’ve seen what goes into a professional email signature, you can start making your own.
-Here are some email signature examples to provide you with inspiration:
+Here are some email signature examples to inspire you: